skip to content

 Examiners Reports

-Reports should state prominently the number of candidates, together with the mean and standard deviation of the marks that are reported to the Chairman of Examiners and the percentages of candidates falling within each of the notional subject classes.
+Reports should state prominently the number of candidates, together with the mean and standard deviation of the marks that are reported to the Chair of Examiners and the percentages of candidates falling within each of the notional subject classes.
 Senior Examiners are also encouraged to report on rescaling, if any, applied to the marks.

 Senior Examiner's reports should be sent to the Secretary of the Faculty Board, copied to the Course Organiser, within one month of the examination, as there is very little time to make changes in a course following an exam.
 The report should also be sent to the person who will be Senior Examiner in the following year.